wpilibsuite/frc-docs/source/docs/software/pathplanning/robot-characterization/additional-utils.rst

 There are a two JSON Utility tools that can be used in the :guilabel:`JSON Converters` tab: FRC-Char Converter and JSON to CSV Converter.

 .. image:: images/json-converters.png
-   :alt: Picture of the json converter location
+   :alt: Picture of the json converters

 The FRC-Char Converter reads in an FRC-Char JSON and converts it into a SysId JSON that the tool can read.